-.
-12 1 2121 opportunities provided professionally accredited a disability, people from CALD communities Engagement Decisions clearly communicated to all members Committee resolves to try to engage specific audiences, club values to communicate Has a communications or engagement strategy Actively promotes the club with values that align with those in the Framework Pri ority Area: Sustain nable Standard Mandatory Bronze Silver Gold Strategic Adopts a Strategic Plan N/A N/A N/A Financial Adopts a Budget and has regular reporting Adopts a Financial Plan Actively implements Financial Plan Healthy financial position with diversified income Environment Collects litter from ground, sets up recycling and rubbish bins on game days and for collection Collects rubbish bins on the day of collection Turn off lights in club house when not in use Turns off Sportsground lighting when not in use Takes initial steps towards sustainability (e.g. remove disposable/single use packaging/straws/ napkins/etc., carpooling to club and games, reduces water in bathrooms and toilets Requests minimal packaging from deliveries Increases plant based food options Uses green waste bin Promote people walking and cycling to club Holds zero waste functions Compost or worm farm food scraps Participates in sustainable events e.g. Clean Up Australia Day, native planting day, etc. Appoints environment champion Includes sustainability content in newsletter or online Growing membership Has a Membership Officer Has a Welcoming Officer Consults with existing and previous members including specific groups e.g. women and girls, people with a disability, CALD community.
-Links to schools/other clubs/elite pathway Actively promotes a welcoming and inclusive club culture e.g. Pride/Rainbow signs, diverse people in imagery, breastfeeding friendly, participates in events such as IWD, etc Membership strategy in place - understand the community demographics and how to cater to diversity/ increase participation of specific groups
+T Legislative requirements Meets legislative requirements e.g. Association Incorporation Lodge annual statement with Consumer Affairs Victoria Child Safe Standards/Working with Children Check Tobacco Act OH&S Liquor licencing Insurance Key documents Adopts a Member Pro available online otection Policy and Co ode of Conduct (ma y incorporate Fair Pla ay Code) that are Decision making and leadership Position descriptions for all roles (paid and volunteer) escriptions for all operations for all oles (paid and opportunities opportunities operations) development opportunities opportu Engagement Decisions clearly communicated to all members Committee resolves to try to engage specific audiences, club values to communicate Has a communications or engagement strategy Actively promotes the club with values that align with those in the Framework N/A Priority Area: Sustainable Standard Mandatory Bronze Silver Gold Platinum Strategic Adopts a Strategic Plan N/A N/A N/A N/A Financial Adopts a Budget, a profit and loss statement and assets recorded Adopts a Financial Plan Actively implements Financial Plan Continuing to implement and further enhance clubs financial plan Club does not rely on a single source of income N/A Environment Collects litter from ground, sets up recycling and rubbish bins on game days and for collection Turn off lights in club house when not in use Participates in food waste recycling Uses green waste bins Looks at other ways of reducing waste going to landfill Requests minimal packaging from deliveries Increases plant based food options Participates in sustainable events e.g. Clean Up Australia Day, native planting day etc. Participates in Council's energy & waste program Toward zero waste targets

+Turns off Sportsground lighting when not in use Turns off heating and cooling when not in use Avoids the use of single use plastic.
+Takes initial steps towards sustainability (e.g. carpooling to club and games, reduces water in bathrooms and toilets Promote people walking and cycling to club Reduces the number of fridges and appliances Growing membership Has a Membership Officer and or Welcoming Officer Clubs are actively engaging in opportunities to increase their membership or retain existing members.
+Consults with existing and previous members including specific groups e.g. women and girls, people with a disability, CALD community.
+Has links to schools/other clubs/elite pathway Actively promotes a welcoming and inclusive club culture e.g. Pride/Rainbow signs, diverse people in imagery, breastfeeding friendly, participates in events such as Internal Women's Day, Pride Round, Indigenous round, IDAHOBIT, etc. Membership strategy in place - understand the community demographics and how to cater to diversity/increase participation of specific groups N/A